Aerial view of Breakneck Ridge over the Hudson River

 The pilot cycle

-We aim to move from "interesting idea" to "grant-ready package" via a simple sequence.
+We move from inquiry to a grant-ready package via a clear sequence.

 Systems lens